andrew/ultimate-awesome/README.md

 - [awesome-playcanvas](https://github.com/playcanvas/awesome-playcanvas) - A curated list of awesome PlayCanvas assets, resources, and more.
 - [awesome-grad-school](https://github.com/poloclub/awesome-grad-school) - 🎓 Advice and resources for thriving and surviving graduate school.
 - [awesome-mcp-devtools](https://github.com/punkpeye/awesome-mcp-devtools) - A curated list of developer tools, SDKs, libraries, and testing utilities for Model Context Protocol (MCP) server development.
+- [awesome-claude-code](https://github.com/jqueryscript/awesome-claude-code) - A curated list of awesome tools, IDE integrations, frameworks, and other resources for developers working with Anthropic's Claude Code. .
 - [usd-resources](https://github.com/vfxpro99/usd-resources) - A curated list of USD projects and resources.
 - [Awesome-Generalist-Robots-via-Foundation-Models](https://github.com/JeffreyYH/Awesome-Generalist-Robots-via-Foundation-Models) - Paper list in the survey paper: Toward General-Purpose Robots via Foundation Models: A Survey and Meta-Analysis.
 - [Awesome-Generative-RecSys](https://github.com/jihoo-kim/Awesome-Generative-RecSys) - A curated list of Generative Recommender Systems (Paper & Code).
+- [awesome-python](https://github.com/dylanhogg/awesome-python) - 🐍 Hand-picked awesome Python libraries and frameworks, organised by category.
 - [Awesome-VLM-AD-ITS](https://github.com/ge25nab/Awesome-VLM-AD-ITS) - [T-IV] This repository collects research papers of large Vision Language Models in Autonomous driving and Intelligent Transportation System.
 The repository will be continuously updated to track the latest update.
 - [awesome-continuous-ai](https://github.com/githubnext/awesome-continuous-ai) - An awesome list of Continuous AI Actions and Frameworks.
 - [awesome-remote-companies](https://github.com/fireball787b/awesome-remote-companies) - Awesome remote companies with values and work-life balance culture.
 - [awesome-oss-investors](https://github.com/jonathimer/awesome-oss-investors) - Awesome list of VCs investing in commercial open-source startups 💸.
 - [awesome-slim](https://github.com/xssc/awesome-slim) - A curated list of awesome tutorials and other resources for the Slim micro framework.
 - [awesome-raspberry-pi](https://github.com/blackout314/awesome-raspberry-pi) - Curated list of projects with raspberry pi.
-- [awesome-python](https://github.com/dylanhogg/awesome-python) - 🐍 Hand-picked awesome Python libraries and frameworks, organised by category.
 - [awesome-quickapp](https://github.com/quickappdev/awesome-quickapp) - :100:快应用开发圈资源汇总:100:.
 - [awesome-appium](https://github.com/SrinivasanTarget/awesome-appium) - A curated list of delightful Appium resources.
 - [awesome-image-alignment-and-stitching](https://github.com/tzxiang/awesome-image-alignment-and-stitching) - A curated list of awesome resources for image alignment and stitching .
+- [companies-hiring-security-remote](https://github.com/jaegeral/companies-hiring-security-remote) - This repo is meant to be a list of companies that hire security people full remote.
 - [react-native-awesome-card-io](https://github.com/Kerumen/react-native-awesome-card-io) - A complete and cross-platform card.io component for React Native (iOS and Android).
 - [awesome-german](https://github.com/willianpaixao/awesome-german) - A great source of information to learn and practice German as a foreign language. :de:.
 - [awesome-demoscene](https://github.com/psykon/awesome-demoscene) - A list of demoscene related tools, code and ressources.
 - [awesome-real-world-rl](https://github.com/ugurkanates/awesome-real-world-rl) - Great resources for making Reinforcement Learning work in Real Life situations.
 Papers,projects and more. .
 - [Awesome-Mamba-in-Low-Level-Vision](https://github.com/csguoh/Awesome-Mamba-in-Low-Level-Vision) - A paper list of recent mamba efforts for low-level vision.
 - [Awesome-Scientific-Datasets-and-LLMs](https://github.com/InternScience/Awesome-Scientific-Datasets-and-LLMs) - A curated collection of papers, datasets, and resources on Scientific Datasets and Large Language Models (LLMs).
-- [companies-hiring-security-remote](https://github.com/jaegeral/companies-hiring-security-remote) - This repo is meant to be a list of companies that hire security people full remote.
 - [awesome-biomarkers](https://github.com/markwk/awesome-biomarkers) - Curated List of Biomarkers, Blood Tests, and Blood Tracking.
 - [awesome-very-deep-learning](https://github.com/daviddao/awesome-very-deep-learning) - ♾A curated list of papers and code about very deep neural networks.
 - [awesome-zama](https://github.com/zama-ai/awesome-zama) - A curated list of amazing Fully Homomorphic Encryption (FHE) resources created by the team at Zama.